How Can I Speed Up Muscle Recovery?

 7. Sleep

 Sleep is one of the most important and most overlooked parts of muscle recovery.
 During sleep, the body supports repair, hormonal balance, immune function, and nervous system recovery.
 Poor sleep often means slower recovery, more fatigue, and reduced training quality.
+The current sports medicine sleep recommendations reinforce how important good sleep is for recovery and performance.

 Many adults need about seven to nine hours of sleep, and athletes in hard training phases may need even more.